Novaliyn/SuperSilverHunter/README.md

 features:<br>
 - Multiple levels of the ship.
 - Gravity mechanics<br>
 <br>gameplay: there are mutliple levels of the ship the user has to get past, by jumping and swaping gravity.
-They will have to collect silver coins along the way to buy materiels to take down the mothership.<br>
+They will have to collect silver coins along the way <br>
 game engine: Godot<br>
 experience: Nothing!<br>
 other notes: Be careful.